Does Milk Get Moldy And Is It Safe To Drink?

 The best way to prevent mold growth on milk and milk-based products is to make sure you are storing them correctly.

-Milk products should be kept refrigerated at 40 degrees Fahrenheit, and if possible towards the back of the fridge where there is less change in temperature.
+Milk products should be kept refrigerated below 40 degrees FahrenheitOpens in a new tab., and if possible towards the back of the fridge where there is less temperature change.

 Milk cartons are often kept on the shelves located at the door of the fridge, but this exposes them to frequent changes in temperature, which can allow the milk to spoil at a faster rate.
 So, if possible, keep the milk towards the back of the fridge and nearer the bottom shelves where the temperature is more consistent.